Bucked-Up/cart-shopify/README.md

 You can add a hasQtty property to the bump, as well as the cart itself.

-You can add a variantOf property to a product.
+SHOPIFY You can add a variantOf property to a product.

-You can add a noPriceUp property to a product.
+SHOPIFY You can add a noPriceUp property to a product.

 You can add a variants property to a product.